gfxfundamentals/webgl-fundamentals/lessons/webgl-how-it-works.md

 <p>
-If you set the normalize flag to true then the values of a BYTE (-128 to 127) represent the values -1.0 to +1.0, UNSIGNED_BYTE (0 to 255) become 0.0 to +1.0, A normalized SHORT also goes from -1.0 to +1.0 it just has more resolution that a BYTE.</p>
+If you set the normalize flag to true then the values of a BYTE (-128 to 127) represent the values -1.0 to +1.0, UNSIGNED_BYTE (0 to 255) become 0.0 to +1.0, A normalized SHORT also goes from -1.0 to +1.0 it just has more resolution than a BYTE.</p>
 <p>The most common use for normalized data is for colors.
 Most of the time colors
 only go from 0.0 to 1.0.
 Using a full float each for red, green, blue and alpha would